falling over ourselves to get all of the misery right."

 - Queen Victoria didn't go around in black all the time (as is her customary depiction) — until her husband died in 1861.
 She was in mourning until she died, 40 years later.
 It's been speculated that the Victorian system of mourning attire fell out of fashion because the Queen was so excessive in following it.

 - When Hephaestion, closest friend and possible lover of Alexander the Great died, Alexander threw him an absolutely enormous funeral.
-Costing the modern equivalent of somewhere two and four billion dollars, it included funeral games with over 3,000 competitors, a funeral pyre almost 200 feet high decorated in gold, and the extinguishing of the sacred flame (something normally done only upon the death of a king/emperor).
+Costing the modern equivalent of somewhere between two and four billion dollars, it included funeral games with over 3,000 competitors, a funeral pyre almost 200 feet high decorated in gold, and the extinguishing of the sacred flame (something normally done only upon the death of a king/emperor).
 Alexander laid in bed for two days crying, declared Hepaestion's regiment would never have another leader, and insisted that he be worshiped as a divine hero alongside Alexander himself.
 His health also declined rapidly after Hephaestion's death, thought to be due to his extreme distress at the loss of his friend, and he himself died just a year later.